 As we have discussed in “Will I Lose Wages if I’m Injured at Work?”, temporary total disability (TTD) compensation is payable to someone whose work injury prohibits him/her from returning to the former position of employment during the time the injury is healing.

 It is “temporary” in the sense that the disability isn’t considered permanent (although it may ultimately result in permanent loss of function) and the injured worker has not yet reached maximum medical improvement (meaning, again, that further improvement is still anticipated).

-At times, an injury that temporarily prevents a return to the former position of employment is such that the person is capable of performing other, less strenuous work while the injury is healing.
+An injury that temporarily prevents a return to the former position of employment may permit other, less strenuous work while the injury is healing.

-Note: If you are faced with this scenario, I suggest you also read my blog post entitled “What is Voluntary Abandonment of Employment?” as this is, without doubt, another argument your employer will raise at the hearing.
+Note: If you face this scenario, I suggest you also read my blog post entitled “What is Voluntary Abandonment of Employment?” as this is, without doubt, another argument your employer will raise at the hearing.